asus-linux-drivers/asus-wmi-hotkeys-driver/README.md

 # Asus WMI hotkeys driver

-The driver has been created for situation when special keys (even associated LEDS) on laptop do not work (are not supported by kernel modules).
-The driver works as middle-man, is listening for events and when is appropriate key event caught then is optionaly toggled LED status and optionaly send custom key event configured in config file.
+The driver has been created for the situation when special keys (even associated LEDS) on laptop do not work (are not supported by kernel modules yet).
+The driver works as middle-man, is listening for events and when is appropriate key event caught then is optionally toggled LED status and also optionally send another custom key event configured in config file.

 [![License: GPLv2](https://img.shields.io/badge/License-GPL_v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 [![GitHub commits](https://img.shields.io/github/commits-since/asus-linux-drivers/asus-wmi-hotkeys-driver/v1.0.2.svg)](https://GitHub.com/asus-linux-drivers/asus-wmi-hotkeys-driver/commit/)